lecode-official/deepl-dotnet/documentation/translating-documents.md

 ## All-in-One Document Translation

 For your convenience, the `DeepLClient` has the `TranslateDocumentAsync` family of methods, which automatically upload a document, intelligently poll for its status, and download the document when its translation has finished.
-There are two types of overloads for this method: one that takes a `Stream`, a file name, an optional source language, and a target language and return a `Stream` and one that takes an input file name, an output file name, an optional source language, and a target language and saves the downloaded document to the specified output file.
+There are two types of overloads for this method: one that takes a `Stream`, a file name, an optional source language, and a target language and returns a `Stream` and one that takes an input file name, an output file name, an optional source language, and a target language and saves the downloaded document to the specified output file.

 ```csharp
 // Translating a document from a stream and downloading it into a stream